Skip to main content

 By Chuck Doran and Megan Winkeler

-Thanksgiving is a time for family and friends to come together and share our appreciation for one another – and of course, to navigate potentially difficult conversations and awkward mealtime moments.
-Holiday gatherings become a forum to either avoid controversial topics or advocate for what we believe in, often leaving everyone feeling uncomfortable around the table.
+The holidays are a time for family and friends to come together and share our appreciation for one another – and of course, to navigate potentially difficult conversations and awkward mealtime moments.
+Gatherings become a forum to either avoid controversial topics or advocate for what we believe in, often leaving everyone around the table feeling uncomfortable.

-Luckily, the New York Times created an “Angry Uncle Bot” so you can practice skills for leading productive conversations about difficult topics.
-The bot focuses on political conversations, allowing you to choose to engage with a liberal or conservative relative.
+Luckily, you can interact with bots that provide you the opportunity to practice skills for leading productive conversations about difficult topics.
+For example, the New York Times created an “Angry Uncle Bot” so you can practice skills for having political conversations, allowing you to choose to engage with a liberal or conservative relative.
 The Angry Uncle then puts forward a potentially fraught political statement, and you must choose how to respond from three preset options.
 Then, a coach gives you feedback about your choice.

-The lessons provided by the article’s coach reflect advice that we have given on this blog about addressing interpersonal conflict, dealing with difficult tactics, managing strong emotions, focusing on interests, practicing active listening, and preparing to navigate potentially difficult conversations.
-The article sums up their suggested approach:
+The lessons provided by the article’s coach reflect advice that MWI has given on this blog about addressing interpersonal conflict, dealing with difficult tactics, managing strong emotions, focusing on interests, practicing active listening, and preparing to navigate potentially difficult conversations.
+Here’s the guidance:

 “1.
 Ask open-ended, genuinely curious, nonjudgmental questions.